ejgallego/coq-lsp/README.md

 In progress, pending on https://github.com/coq/coq/pull/16261

+### Proof skipping

+Configure which proofs to skip or delay, to make your document workflow more reactive.

+### Contextual continuous checking

+Check only what is visible, _à la_ Isabelle.

 ### Server-side Completion Help

 ### "Semantic" goal and document printing

 ### LaTeX document support

+### Workspace Integration

+Don't worry about ever having to build your project again, `coq-lsp` will detect your workspace and build setup, and will keep everything up to date automatically.

+### Responsible elaboration and refinement

+Supporting inlays and Lean-style infoview.

+### "Computational", Jupyter-style Documents

 ### Suggestions / Search panel